larsenv/YouTube-TV-Downloader/README.md

 1. Go to YouTube TV and play some recording or something which is on video on demand."
 2. Open developer mode of your browser.
 Search for `player` on Network.
 Do a right-click on the URL -> Copy -> Copy as cURL.
 3. Go to https://curlconverter.com/ and paste the content.
 Select Python in the options of the output, then copy everything except the first line and the code starting with the line with `response = requests.post`.
 Paste it into a new file called DRMHeaders.py.
-4. Repeat Steps 2 and 3 but search `get_drm_headers` and paste the converted contents into a new file called DRMHeaders2.py.
+4. Repeat Steps 2 and 3 but search `get_drm_license` and paste the converted contents into a new file called DRMHeaders2.py.

 TPD94 created his ripper named TPD-Keys which this uses in order to download